Super Bowl 2026 predictions, NFL picks today: Patriots vs. Seahawks predictions from Vegas expert

 Super Bowl 60 will be the 10th rematch in the history of The Big Game as the New England Patriots face the Seattle Seahawks on Sunday.
 The Pats won their Super Bowl 49 meeting, and the winner of the first Super Bowl meeting is 6-3 all-time in the rematch.
 The Pats are the AFC's No. 2 seed after a 14-3 regular season and wins over the Chargers, Texans and Broncos in the 2026 NFL playoffs as New England has won six in a row overall.
 The Seahawks are the NFC's No. 1 seed after also going 14-3, followed by postseason victories over the 49ers and Rams, as the Seahawks are on a nine-game win streak.

 Kickoff is set for 6:30 p.m.
 ET at Levi's Stadium in Santa Clara, Calif, the home of the 49ers, where the Seahawks are 9-4 all-time.
-Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds via DraftKings Sportsbook, while the over/under for total points scored is 45.5.
+Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds via DraftKings Sportsbook, which snaps a streak of eight straight Super Bowls in which New England is the favorite.
+The over/under for total points scored is 45.5.
+Both NFL lines of the spread and O/U have held steady since opening.
 Before making any Patriots vs. Seahawks picks, make sure to check out the Super Bowl 60 predictions from SportsLine NFL expert Brady Kannon.

 Kannon rose to fame in 2011 when he captained a four-person team to win the Hilton NFL SuperContest (now the Westgate Las Vegas SuperContest).
 His team set the record for the highest winning percentage in the contest's history at the time, nailing 72.5% (58-22-5 ATS).
 Kannon has also crushed his recent NFL picks, going 29-15-2 (+1208) in his last 46 NFL against the spread picks.